Workplace Skills

 But on a daily level, the expertise developed to serve a particular company is a bit more down to earth.
 These include:

-• Following operational procedures
+• Following operational and project management procedures

 • Understanding hierarchies